As you might have heard a lot recently, Leipzig has been found to be a very attractive and livable city in several rankings over the past years.

 Ah the classic adage, it’s not what you know, it’s who you know.
 Well in the modern startup world, it actually is rather important what you know, it still helps to make some contacts in the city.
 Naturally, this isn’t something you want to go into blindly, rather you want to find the people who have connections to the startup world in Leipzig as a whole.
 Below are some resources for where you should look, and who you should talk to.

 - Basislager Coworking Space is exactly what it sounds like, a coworking space based right in the heart of Leipzig.
 They house a good amount of startups, business entrepreneurs, and freelancers in Leipzig.
 Furthermore, they also have a bunch of events throughout the year in Leipzig that you can attend to expand your network.
-I’d recommend checking out their events calendar and seeing what is coming up.
-Some of their most well known events are their monthly FuckUp Nights, where you can learn about someone else’s mistakes so that you hopefully you can avoid making them yourself, and they also partake in the Leipzig Startup Safary which brings investors, VC’s, jobseekers, corporations, entrepreneurs, press, and service providers together for a day-long event that takes place throughout the city of Leipzig.
+I’d recommend checking out their events calendar and seeing what is coming up and also signing up to their weekly newsletter.
+Some of their most well known events are their FuckUp Nights, where you can learn about someone else’s mistakes so that you hopefully you can avoid making them yourself, and they also partake in the Leipzig Startup Safary which brings investors, VC’s, jobseekers, corporations, entrepreneurs, press, and service providers together for a day-long event that takes place throughout the city of Leipzig.
 Overall, a very strong place to make some connections if a job in Leipzig is your goal.

 “It's not what you know, it's who you know.”